 It’s not surprising that with popularity brings widespread reach which is why we have actors selling products for companies.
 Product X will sell far better if it was advertised by a popular actor than if it were being promoted by a random person.
 But one doesn’t just draw the attention of target audience but also of agents with malicious intention.
 Since the CMS is being so widely used, hackers look for vulnerabilities that’ll help them break into hundreds of thousands of websites.
 Targeting WordPress sites ensures that they’ll be able to damage more websites than if they targeted other less-popular CMS’.

 In order to get the most out of hack attempts, hackers would often automate the process.
 Rarely do hackers manually target and hack a website.
 They program robots to find and exploit a vulnerability in WordPress websites.
 The bots then replicate the process in other websites with the same sort of vulnerability.
 Suppose there is a vulnerability in a plugin.
 Because of the open source nature of WordPress, the vulnerability becomes public very soon.
 If hackers quickly learn to exploit the vulnerability before the plugin developers could release a patch, then thousands of sites could fall victim to hack attacks.
 A lot of times websites are compromised because the sites are not updated.
 Once developers release a patch to a vulnerability, it’s up to the site owners to update the plugin that’ll fix the vulnerability.
-Failing to do so leaves the site vulnerable to a hack attack.
+Failing to do so leaves the site vulnerable to a common hack attack.
 Unsurprisingly, outdated themes and plugins are the number one cause behind websites getting hacked.

 We can break down the exact reasons as to why WordPress websites are the chief target for hack attempts in three parts: 1.
 Wide scope, 2.
 WordPress user-base and, 3.
 The developers.
 Let’s dig a bit deeper to understand each of these points.